eyedeekay/TLS-Somewhere/README.md

 1. Tricked Firefox into accepting any certificate signed by our fake CA.
 2. Added a browser extension which *rejects* the fake CA for clearnet sites.
-3. Created new rules for hidden services, moving the *real* authority behind the certificate to the hidden service itself, i.e. it's own private keys.
+3. Used the browser extension to create new rules for hidden services, moving the *real* verification authority behind the certificate back to the hidden service itself, i.e. it's own private keys.
 4. Made exceptions for the `i2p-snakeoil` certificate ephemeral, lasting only the length of a browsing session.
 5. Leave the behavior of other self-signed certificates unchanged.

+## Questions?

+- `Q. ` Why not a real CA?
+- `A. ` It shouldn't be necessary.
+Also, do you want to run it?
+I sure don't.
+- `Q. ` Why not in I2PIPB/OICT?
+- `A. ` Because it depends on adding the super-dangerous `i2p-snakeoil` certificate, which is probably too dangerous to put in your regular browser where I2PIPB and OICT would normally go.

 ##### Credit: